I am a Dave Ramsey fan.

 When we started our debt free journey, we read Dave’s Total Money Makeover and there was a lot of it that spoke to us.

 While his advice was good, we only adopted some of it and searched out additional information to build a strategy that worked for us.

 Check out these 4 Best Books For Your Debt Free Journey.

-So I’m sharing what we loved from Dave Ramsey’s Total Money Makeover, and the things we did differently.
+Today, I’m sharing what we loved from Dave Ramsey’s Total Money Makeover and his famous Baby Steps, and the things we did differently.

 Before I dive in let me be clear.
-We still paid off $40,000 in debt on one income even though we didn’t follow Dave Ramsey exactly.
+We were still able to pay off $40,000 in debt on one income despite not following Dave Ramsey exactly.

 Download my Getting Debt Free Tracker for your Debt Free Journey.

-It’s hard to say how our debt free journey would have been different had we followed Dave Ramsey to the letter but I can say the path we took worked for our family.
+It’s hard to say how our debt free journey would have been different had we followed every piece of financial advice laid out in the Baby Steps to the letter, but I can say the path we took worked for our family.

 What We Did Differently